JC01111/Pacman-AI-Projects/Search/README.md

 ```

 ## 3. Varying the Cost Function
+UCS: an uninformed search that performs a search based on the loweset path cost.

 While BFS will find a fewest-actions path to the goal, we might want to find paths that are “best” in other senses.
 Consider `mediumDottedMaze` and `mediumScaryMaze`.

 By changing the cost function, we can encourage Pacman to find different paths.
 For example, we can charge more for dangerous steps in ghost-ridden areas or less for steps in food-rich areas, and a rational Pacman agent should adjust its behavior in response.

-I implemented the uniform-cost graph search algorithm in the `uniformCostSearch` function in `search.py`.
+I implemented the __uniform-cost graph search algorithm__ in the `uniformCostSearch` function in `search.py`.
 The result of `UCS` is the same as `BFS`, which you can refer above.

 We can run the tests by:
 ```python